BatoolMM/R-markdown/_episodes/05-inserting-images-tables.md

 </figure>

+>## CHALLENGE 5.1
->## Add Figures 2 and 3 to the document
+> Add Figures 2 and 3 to the document:
 >
->FIGURE 2 - Lack of requests for rigor and reproducibility documentation by users of shared resources
+> FIGURE 2 - Lack of requests for rigor and reproducibility documentation by users of shared resources
 >
->FIGURE 3 - Types of tools that cores would like to implement in their operations
+> FIGURE 3 - Types of tools that cores would like to implement in their operations
 >
->The bar chart should use a ratio of 60% x 80% in order to improve readability.
+> *The bar chart should use a ratio of 60% x 80% in order to improve readability.
 > >
 > > ## Solution:
 > >